Your Ad Here

 Industrial Railroad A railroad that operated strictly in a specific capacity and / or hauled a specific commodity (i.e.: construction, mining, excavation, chemical, etc).

-Also, a private railroad that interchanged with a common carrier, but only transported freight cars holding mixed cargo to and from their own facility.
+Also, a private railroad that interchanged with a common carrier, but only transported freight cars holding mixed cargo within their own facility.
+Mainline railroads handled the long distance transport of freight cars to and from the industiral railroad.

 Usually but not in every case, an industrial railroad operated equipment of narrow gauge i.e.: 30 inches or 36 inches.